dhsousaaa/lol_data/README.md

 # lol_data
-Inglês  Provide data, to improve the knowledge of the League of Legends game to apply and improve in your game play.
+Provide data, to improve the knowledge of the League of Legends game to apply and improve in your game play.